Manteau History, Family Crest & Coats of Arms

 The ancient Viking-Scottish name Manteau is derived from the personal name Magnus, which is derived from the Latin word magnus, which means great.
 This name was popular among the Norsemen and was borrowed in honor of Charlemagne, who was known as Carolus Magnus in Latin.

 The surname Manteau was first found in Caithness (Gaelic: Gallaibh), the northern tip of Scotland, a Norse/Viking controlled region from the 9th century, which became the Earldom of Caithness, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland.

 Early History of the Manteau family

-Another 239 words (17 lines of text) covering the years 1000, 1450, 1658, 1620 and 1677 are included under the topic Early Manteau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manteau research.
+Another 120 words (9 lines of text) covering the years 1000, 1450, 1658, 1620 and 1677 are included under the topic Early Manteau History in all our PDF Extended History products and printed products wherever possible.